Can I get an autographed copy of one of Max’s books?

 For your writing questions, we recommend Jerry Jenkins’ book, Writing for the Soul.
 Jenkins is the author of the Left Behind series–and host of the Writing for the Soul Conference each year in Colorado Springs.
 His web address is www.jerryjenkins.com.

-We don’t have anyone here at the UpWords offices that does editorial work, but here is a resource that we trust: http://www.westbowpress.com/
+We don’t have anyone here at the UpWords offices who does editorial work, but here is a resource that we trust: http://www.westbowpress.com/

 Will Max write an endorsement for a book I have written?